-Because there are a lot of money errors that doctors make, we've got to ask: Are you a physician struggling with your finances?
+Are you a physician struggling with your finances?
+Yes, we see a lot of money errors from doctors (It happens!
+It can be fixed.
+I promise.).
+In this post, we will cover the top 6 money errors that doctors make (We have 100s of case studies to prove it 😉).
 Although physicians often make a higher-than-average income (sometimes much higher!), they can still fall into bad financial habits that hurt them in the long run.
-Let’s review the top six financial errors that (can) physicians make - and how you can avoid these pitfalls!
+Let’s review the top six money errors that (can) physicians make – and how you can avoid these pitfalls!